Microstock (racing)

-Microstock is a form of full roll cage kart racing that originated in New Jersey.
+Microstock is a form of full roll cage go cart or kart racing that originated in New Jersey invented by Bill and Bob Wagner.

 They are powered by small 4-cycle engines (200 cc), generally starting out as 5 hp Briggs & Stratton engines originally referred to as "lawnmower" engines, since that is where the first engines were taken from.
 After being modified for racing, the engines can produce anywhere from 7 to 30+ hp, depending on the racing class.
 Microstocks were originally designed to hit speeds between 45-65 mph; however, modified racing has pushed them over 100 mph in some cases.

 They generally race on asphalt oval tracks, but have also raced on street courses and dirt tracks as well.
 They are a rigid chassis design using no suspension.
 Microstock is considered one of the most inexpensive forms of kart racing.

 History

 The first microstock karts were built by Bob and Bill Wagner in the late 1970s, and were raced around a small dirt track in their backyard.